DeadAt0m/ActiveSparseShifts-PyTorch/README.md

 ## Requirements:
-    C++17 must be supported by your compiler!
-    PyTorch >= 1.7.0;
+    C++17 must be supported by your compiler! (due to constexpr in code) PyTorch >= 1.7.0;

 ## Instalation: